-Select the Lane and Lane Status on which to run the PRBS test.
+Check the box or boxes to select the lane(s) on which to run the PRBS test.
+Then select the Lane Status, test type, and pattern for each lane you have selected.
 Lane mode indicates the programmed mode on a SERDES lane as defined by the SERDES system register.
+See the examples below.